frostoven/ram_os/README.md

 Additional info:

-The scripts in `utils` are internals used by `send_os_to_ram.sh` and not meant for users.
-They should not be run manually unless you're an advanced user that have read their source and know what you are doing.
-Those scripts assume they're being run from their containing directory.
+The scripts within the `utils` directory are internal scripts used by `send_os_to_ram.sh` and are not intended for regular users.
+Avoid running them manually unless you are an advanced user who has examined their source code and understands their purpose.
+These scripts assume they are being executed from their containing directory.

 ## How it works

-* Stops your display manager
+* Stops the display manager
-* Creates a ramdisk in `/mnt/ram_os_1166877`
+* Creates a ramdisk at `/mnt/ram_os_1166877`
 * Mount binds your home to `/mnt/physical_home_1166877`
 * Copies your OS dirs (excluding home) into `/mnt/ram_os_1166877`
-* Performs a mount bind of all system dirs in the RAM disk over the physical dirs (for example, `/bin` now silently points to `/mnt/ram_os_1166877/bin`)
+* Performs a mount bind operation, redirecting all system directories to the RAM disk (e.g., `/bin` now silently points to `/mnt/ram_os_1166877/bin`)
 * After that, it's done.
-It will not restart your display manager; it expects you to do that manually in case your want to double-check things first.
+It will not restart the display manager; it expects you to do that manually in case you want to double-check things first.

 ## Live OS substitution

-You can use this system to load a whole different OS (and even a [chroot](https://en.wikipedia.org/wiki/Chroot) setup), which will replace the host OS until reboot.
+You can use this system to load an entirely different OS (and even a [chroot](https://en.wikipedia.org/wiki/Chroot) setup), which will replace the host OS until reboot.
 See `OS_ROOT` in `vars.include` for documentation.